Distances for Markov Chains, and Their Differentiation: Proofs and Technical Details

+When $d_{\setX}$ is a metric and $p$ is fully supported on $\N$, then $h$ \emph{is also a metric}. \end{proposition}

-\begin{proof}[Proof of Proposition~\ref{prop:OTM_is_distance}] We prove that $\dOTM{p}{\bullet,\bullet; d_\setX}$ is a pseudometric on $\mathcal{M}(\setX)$ through the following three steps. \begin{itemize} \item Given any Markov chain $\mX$, we let $X$ be any realization of $\mX$.
+\begin{proof}[Proof of Propositions \ref{prop:OTM_is_distance} and \ref{prop:alpha_OTM_is_distance}] \propositionref{prop:OTM_is_distance} is a direct consequence of \propositionref{prop:alpha_OTM_is_distance} by taking $\alpha = 1$.
+We thus only need to prove \propositionref{prop:alpha_OTM_is_distance}.
+Let $h$ like in \propositionref{prop:alpha_OTM_is_distance}.
+We prove that $h$ is a pseudometric on $\mathcal{M}(\setX)$ through the following three steps. \begin{itemize} \item Given any Markov chain $\mX$, we let $X$ be any realization of $\mX$.
 Then, $(X,X)$ is a Markovian coupling between $\mX$ and itself.
 Hence,

 \item \textbf{Symmetry}: Given any two Markov chain $\mX$ and $\mY$ on $\setX$, any Markovian coupling $(X_t, Y_t)_{t\in\N}$ between $\mX$ and $\mY$ naturally (and bijectively) gives rise to a Markovian coupling $(Y_t, X_t)_{t\in\N}$ between $\mY$ and $\mX$.
 Hence,